SatoshiumAI/satoshium-us/attestor/entry-model/README.md

 **Reference does not transfer authority.**

 Referenced objects retain the authority of their source institutions.
-Attestor owns its governed Attestor objects and the Trust Statements it produces; it does not acquire source authority merely by referencing or evaluating source material.
+Attestor is authoritative for its own governed Attestations, its institutional evaluation process and resulting conclusions, and the Trust Statements it produces; it does not acquire source authority merely by referencing or evaluating source material.

 ## Core Distinction